Contact geometric mechanics: the Tulczyjew triples: Introduction

-Of course, if the dynamics is generated by a Hamiltonian, then it is explicit, i.e., $\cD$ is the image of a Hamiltonian vector field $X_H$ on $\sT^*M$, $i_{X_H}\zw_M=dH$.
+Of course, if the dynamics is generated by a Hamiltonian, then it is explicit, i.e., $\cD$ is the image of a Hamiltonian vector field $X_H$ on $\sT^*M$, $i_{X_H}\zw_M=-\xd H$.
 If the dynamics is generated by a Lagrangian, it may be implicit, since singular Lagrangians are fully accepted in this formalism.
 In some cases (for regular Lagrangians), the dynamics can be described simultaneously by a Lagrangian and a Hamiltonian, and we can obtain one from the other by means of the \emph{Legendre transformation}.
-In the case the dynamics is implicit, we may still look for a Hamiltonian generating object, but then it is not one function on the whole phase space, but a function on a submanifold or a family of functions (Morse family).
-The well-known formula $H=\langle p,v\rangle-L$ relating Hamiltonians (Morse families) with Lagrangians comes from composing generating objects for symplectic relations (see e.g. \cite{Benenti:2011}).
+In the case of implicit dynamics, we may still look for a Hamiltonian generating object, but then it is not a single function on the whole phase space, but a function on a submanifold or a family of functions (Morse family).
+The well-known formula

+relating Hamiltonians (Morse families) with Lagrangians comes from composing generating objects for symplectic relations (see e.g. \cite{Benenti:2011}).
 Several examples of physical systems with various Lagrangian and Hamiltonian generating objects may be found in \cite{Tulczyjew:1999}.

-Note that diagram (\ref{e:0}) is interesting also from purely mathematical point of view.
+Note that diagram (\ref{e:0}) is interesting also from a purely mathematical point of view.
 All three iterated tangent and cotangent bundles are examples of \emph{double vector bundles} which are equipped additionally with symplectic structures.
-The maps $\alpha_M$ and $\beta_M$ are \emph{double vector bundle morphisms} and they respect the symplectic structures -- depending on conventions they are symplectomorphisms or anti-symplectomorphisms.
+The maps $\alpha_M$ and $\beta_M$ are \emph{double vector bundle morphisms} and they respect the symplectic structures; depending on conventions they are symplectomorphisms or anti-symplectomorphisms.
 The Hamiltonian side of the triple is built upon the canonical symplectic structure of the phase space $\sT^\ast M$, while the Lagrangian side is related to the canonical Lie algebroid structure of the tangent bundle (which again is another instance of the canonical symplectic structure on $\sT^*M$).